warunatrivet/uwazi_test/Applying-properties-to-your-documents.md

 ![](http://g.recordit.co/GO205KPeUE.gif)

-## How to add/edit properties on multiple documents at once
+## How to add/edit properties on multiple documents at once (#edit-multiple-at-once)
 1. In the library, select the documents you want to edit by using your operating system's multi-select commands (on Windows or Linux, hold the CTRL key then click the items; on a Mac, hold the Command key then click the items)
 2. Click 'Edit'
 3. Select the property values that you want to assign to these documents, and click _Save_